-In the realm of transit, Governor Cuomo has not fared much better.
-He raised some hopes of positive change when he announced the creation of the MTA Reinvention Commission, which was formed to “develop a reinvention plan to make our subways and our entire transit system ready for the challenges of the next century.”
-However, upon the release of the commission’s final report in November, critics were let down by the lack of actual “reinvention” in its suggestions.
+In the realm of mass transit, Governor Cuomo launched the MTA Reinvention Commission to “develop a reinvention plan to make our subways and our entire transit system ready for the challenges of the next century.”
+However, upon the release of the commission’s final report, critics were let down by the lack of actual “reinvention” in its suggestions.
 Writing for StreetsBlog NYC, Stephen Miller asserted that under Governor Cuomo’s leadership, the MTA Reinvention Commission’s report “fail[ed] to seriously grapple with the biggest challenges facing New York’s transit system,” and the “MTA’s astronomical construction costs and the substantial systemwide benefits of funding transit with road pricing [received] only cursory mentions.”

-Considering his track record, it was not a complete surprise when Governor Cuomo flubbed his most recent attempt at Robert-Moses-esque master planning.
-In October, Governor Cuomo announced a public design competition to overhaul and redesign New York’s failing airports, including LaGuardia.
-Vice President Joe Biden, who earlier in the year compared LaGuardia Airport to “some third-world country,” appeared at the announcement’s press conference with the governor.
+When Governor Cuomo announced a public competition to overhaul and redesign New York’s failing airports, including LaGuardia, transit advocates were excited by the opportunity to reinvision the metropolitan region’ transportantion infrastructure.
+President Biden, who once compared LaGuardia Airport to “some third-world country,” appeared at the announcement’s press conference.
 The master plan design competition was meant to “call on designers from across the globe to strategically envision the complete package of what LaGuardia Airport will look like and how it will function in the 21st Century.”
 Entrants were tasked with enhancing the overall customer experience at LaGuardia with a focus on “improving transportation to the airport.”
 As Governor Cuomo would later describe the design competition, “we asked the designers to be creative.
 The sky’s the limit, start with a blank piece of a paper and just give us a vision for the most competitive airport on the planet.”

-In spite of his seemingly limitless mandate, just a week before the competition’s January 30, 2015 submission deadline was reached, Governor Cuomo announced that he would, at the last minute, curtail that “blank piece of paper” by imposing his own transit plan for LaGuardia Airport.
-He announced that the State would construct a new AirTrain connecting the airport to the 7-Line subway and Long Island Rail Road (“LIRR”) stations at Willets Point at a cost of $450 million.
+In spite of the seemingly limitless opportunity for change, just a week before the competition’s January 30, 2015 submission deadline was reached, Governor Cuomo announced the curtailment of that “blank piece of paper” by imposing his own mass transit plan for LaGuardia Airport.
+He announced that New York State would construct a new AirTrain connecting the airport to the 7-Line subway and Long Island Rail Road (“LIRR”) stations at Willets Point at a cost of $450 million.
 Speaking at the 2015 Opportunity Agenda on January 20, 2015, Governor Cuomo explained his proposal: